garethjohnsdesign/matthewemvintaylor.com-archive/info.md

 Instagram

 ### Press
-Filmmaker Magazine - Slice of Southern Life:
+Filmmaker Magazine
-DP Dustin Lane on 'Dayveon'
+i-D
-Ludique Magazine - Matthew Emvin Taylor
+Ludique Magazine

 ### Awards

-All images © 2018 Matthew Emvin Taylor
+The Maltese Fighter — Best Cinematography Award MACC 2015

+### Colophon
+Site by Gareth Johns Design + Development

+All artwork and photography are copyrighted and protected under international copyright laws.
+Artwork may not be reproduced in any form, stored, or manipulated without prior written permission from Matthew Emvin Taylor and the copyright holders.